 Weathered and pitted with history, the reclaimed wood of the the disappearing Midwest barn is both the inspiration and the canvas for Marie Roth’s hand-painted tributes to Old Glory.
 Each American flag comes with a short bio of the barn where the wood originated and story of the flag’s design.
 From the Betsy Ross to the 50 star, each flag is truly a unique embodiment of history.

-The movement to statehood starts in 1912 by which time both Alaska and Hawaii are official US territories, granting their citizens the right to vote.
-Beginning in 1916 both territories apply each year for admission to the Union.
-By 1959 it appears that only Alaska will become a State because of its strategic proximity to the Soviet Union during the Cold War.
-It is also a major fueling stop for US military planes flying to the Pacific.
-While flag makers are busy designing and manufacturing a 49 star flag, Bob Heft, a 17-year-old high school student in Ohio, decided to design a 50 star flag.
+Flag Information: By 1912, both Alaska and Hawaii were official US territories, granting their citizens the right to vote.
+Beginning in 1916, both territories applied each year for admission to the Union.
+By 1959 it appeared that only Alaska would become a state–due to its strategic proximity to the Soviet Union during the Cold War, and the fact that it served as a major fueling stop for US military planes.
+While flag makers were busy designing and manufacturing a 49 star flag, Bob Heft, a 17-year-old high school student in Ohio, decided to design a 50 star flag.

-This flag is painted on siding from a barn built in Racine County, Wisconsin c.
-1877 most likely by Herman Frank.
-Mr. Frank was an immigrant, originally from Germany, who had settled on the East Coast but moved further west to take advantage of cheap land grants and the fertile, level soil of the Midwest.
+Barn Information: This flag is painted on siding from a barn built in Racine County, WI c.
+1877, most likely by Herman Frank.
+Mr. Frank was a German immigrant who had settled on the East Coast, but moved further west to take advantage of cheap land grants and the fertile, level soil of the Midwest.
 Two generations of his family farmed the property before it was bought by the Hinkel family.
 The farm next door was owned by the Guckenberger family.
-Ron Guckenberger and Shirley Hinkel were childhood sweethearts and married at the end of high school.
+Ron Guckenberger and Shirley Hinkel were childhood sweethearts and married after high school.
 It was their intention to spend their lives together farming.
-Ron’s father thought this was a terrible idea and convinced Ron that farming was a perilous life with ever impending financial crisis.
+Ron’s father thought this was a terrible idea and convinced Ron that farming was a perilous life with ever-impending financial crises.